-Leanne Piller, Assistant conductor, chorus administrator, and CT Kids Conductor
+Leanne Piller, CT Kids Conductor

 Leanne holds an honours undergraduate music degree from Brock University where she studied piano, voice and conducting.
 She has also earned a Master’s of Music in Performance (Choral Conducting) from the University of Toronto.
 Here, she studied under one of North America’s most revered choral conductors and pedagogues, Dr. Hilary Apfelstadt.
 Leanne enjoyed serving as Assistant Conductor of the University of Toronto Women’s Chorus and was also the recipient of the Elmer Isler Graduate Fellowship in Choral Conducting.
 She has experience working with choirs of all ages and voicings and has served as music director of two churches.
 Additionally, she has served as assistant conductor to the Toronto Concert Orchestra.
 Leanne is passionate about teaching having taught piano and voice for over a decade to students of all ages.
 Currently, she is thrilled to be conducting the Common Thread Children’s Chorus!
 Leanne also works as both administrator and assistant conductor for Common Thread Chorus and conducts Alamus at Ryerson University.